Movatterモバイル変換

 Atharvaveda:

 Shakti (Devanagari: शक्ति,IAST: Śakti;lit. 'energy, ability, strength, effort, power, might, capability')[1] inHinduism, is the "Universal Power" that underlies and sustains all existence.
-Conceived as feminine in essence, Shakti refers to the personified energy or power of amale deity and often personified as the female consort of the Hindu god.[2][3][4]
+Conceived as feminine in essence, Shakti asdevi refers to the personified energy or power of amale deity, often personified as the female consort of the given Hindu god.[2][3][4]

 The termShakta is used for the description of people associated with Shakti worship.
 TheShakta pithas are shrines, which are believed to be the sacred seats of Shakti.

 According to theMonier-Williams dictionary, the termShakti (Śakti) is thesanskrit feminine word-meaning "energy, ability, strength, effort, power, might, capability"—thereby implying "capacity for" doing something, or "power over" anything.[1][8]
-Shakti is also considered feminine noun of linguistic termSanskrit.[9]
-Though the term Shakti has broad implications, it mostly denotes "power or energy".[8]
+Shakti is also considered a feminine noun of the linguistic termSanskrit.[9]
+Though the term Shakti has broad implications, it mostly denotes "power or energy, which is feminine", and is also a name by which goddesses are referred to.[8][10]

 Much has been written in an effort to describe, define and delineate the principle of Shakti, which is held as the "most complex" goddess related theological concept.[9]
-Shakti is primarily identified with thefeminine, and with the numerousHindu goddesses, who are seen as "tangible" expressions-visible personifications of the intangible Shakti, such anideation forShakti took place over many centuries.[8]
+Shakti is primarily identified with thefeminine and with the numerousHindu goddesses, who are seen as "tangible" expressions-visible personifications of the intangible Shakti.
+Such anideation forShakti took place over many centuries.[8]
+The concept of Shakti also includes the maternal spiritual histories and experiences transmitted generationally from a maternal elder.[11]

-Metaphysically, Shakti refers to "energetic principle" of the ultimate reality, which is ideated as "primordial power".[8]
+Metaphysically, Shakti refers to "energetic principle" of the Ultimate reality—which is ideated as "primordial power".[8]
 Shakti is believed to constitute such important factors as: "cit (consciousness, intelligence),ananda (joy, bliss),iccha (will),jnana (knowledge), andkriya (action)".[9]
-In the study ofIndian religions and theirassociated philosophies, one finds terms that combine Shakti with other concepts, giving rise to various expressions, such as; "adya Shakti (primal energy, primordial force),cit Shakti orvacya Shakti (the energy of consciousness),vacaka Shakti (manifested consciousness), andpara Shakti (supreme energy, cause of all)"—all of which, by their connection with Shakti, indicate that the respective concept is essentially feminine.[9]
+In the study ofIndian religions and theirassociated philosophies, one finds terms that combine Shakti with other concepts, giving rise to various expressions, such as; "adya Shakti (primal energy, primordial force),cit Shakti orvacya Shakti (the energy of consciousness),vacaka Shakti (manifested consciousness), andpara Shakti (supreme energy, cause of all)"—all of which, by their association with Shakti, indicate that the respective concept is essentially feminine.[9]

-Relatedly, the termShakta (Sanskrit:शक्त,Śakta) is used for people and customs associated with Shakti worship.[10]
-The term Shakta became popular from the ninth-century onwards, before that the termKula orKaula, which referred toclans of female ancestry, besides to the menstrual and sexual fluids of females, was used to describe Shakti followers.[10]
+In classical Indian thought, Shakti is characterized as the divine principle in human, the creatrix of spiritual intuition and comprehension.[12]
+Relatedly the termShakta (Sanskrit:शक्त,Śakta) is used for people and customs associated with Shakti worship.[13]
+The term Shakta became popular from the ninth-century onwards, before that the termKula orKaula, which referred toclans of female ancestry, besides to the menstrual and sexual fluids of females, was used to describe Shakti believers.[13]

 Origins and development

-The origins of Shakti concept areprevedic.[11]
-Sites related to worship of Mother goddess or Shakti were found inPaleolithic context at theSon River valley, where a triangular stone known as theBaghor stone, estimated to have been created around 9,000–8,000 BCE was found.[12]
-The excavation team, which includedKenoyer, considered it is highly probable that the stone was associated with Shakti or the female principle.[13]
-The representation of Shakti in a stone is considered an early example ofyantra.[14]
+The origins of Shakti concepts areprevedic.[15]
+Sites related to the worship of the mother goddess or Shakti were found inPaleolithic context at theSon River valley, where a triangular stone known as theBaghor stone, estimated to have been created around 9,000–8,000 BCE was found.[16]
+The excavation team, which includedKenoyer, considered it highly probable that the stone was associated with Shakti or the female principle.[17]
+The representation of Shakti in a stone is considered an early example ofyantra.[18]

-Scholars assume goddess worship was prevalent in theIndus Valley Civilisation (3300–1300 BCE) as manyterracotta female figurines with smoke-blackedheadgears, suggesting their use in rituals, had been found in almost all the houses ofMohenjo-daro andHarappa.[15]
-Numerousartefacts that appear to portray female deities were also found.[16]
-This development however is not assumed to be the earliest precursor of goddess worship in India; it has evolved for over a long period of time before.[16]
+Scholars assume that goddess worship prevailed in theIndus Valley Civilisation (3300–1300 BCE) as manyterracotta female figurines with smoke-blackedheadgear, suggesting their use in rituals, had been found in almost all the houses ofMohenjo-daro andHarappa.[19]
+Numerousartefacts that appear to portray female deities were also found.[20]
+This development however is not assumed to be the earliest precursor of goddess worship in India; it has evolved over a long period of time before.[20]

 In the Vedic era